khandaud15/CUT-RUN/README.md

-## CUT-RUN
+### CUT-RUN Analysis
-full pipeline to process the cut&amp;run Data on slurm
+Full pipeline to process the CUT&RUN Dataset on the uchicago Midway3/Midway3 cluster

-### install all the tool required for running the workflow by creating anaconda environment
+### Install all the tool required for running the workflow by creating anaconda environment

 ```
 module load gcc